zorkian/aurora/articles/2011-10-23-git-flow-on-github.md

     $ git flow feature start default-command

-A few moments later, you will have a new branch named feature/default-command.
+A few moments later, you will have a new branch named `feature/default-command`.
 It does a little other magic in the background and some sanity checks to make sure you don't have uncommitted changes, but otherwise, it's mostly just creating a branch for you.

 Now do your development and commit, just like normal.
 (This part I assume you know how to do and am not going to spend any time discussing.)
+The only thing to keep in mind is that you need to make sure all of your commits stay on the feature branch you're on.

 ## Submit to GitHub